-- In Air Retrieve, each dog gets two attempts at a distance to grab the bumper, after a successful grab the dog moves on to the next Round.
+- In Air Retrieve, each dog gets up to two attempts at a distance to grab the bumper, after a successful grab the dog moves on to the next Round.
 A handler must determine their choice of starting distance before the Air Retrieve begins at a distance no more than 2 feet below their Recent Average, or if no recent average they may begin no less that at 6ft for Open (4ft for Lap).
 A dog with 3 misses overall or 2 misses at the same distance is eliminated for the competition.

 - Some Events may offer a Finals round at the end of the weekend.
 The dogs with the top scores in each division (Bubble) are invited to compete in an additional Splash at no charge, to determine Final placements.
 At both Finals and Championships events, there is a 3 jump minimum requirement.
 Championship events may have additional rules and pre-qualification requirements.

 - Jumps from the Finals do not count as additional Qualifying scores toward Titles.

 Divisions and Classes

 - There are five distance Divisions: Novice, Junior, Senior, Master, and Elite.

 - There are two placement Classes: Open (16″ tall and over) and Lap (under 16″ tall)

 - There are four Open Title levels: Dock (5 Qs), Advanced (+25 Qs), Excellent (+25 Qs), and Excellent numerical multipliers (+25 Qs)

 - One Qualifying score jump per Splash or Air Retrieve/Hydrodash entry counts toward NADD Titles, and AKC Titles if the dog is registered with AKC.
 See the Titles page for details.